customerio/customerio-reactnative/docs/dev-notes/mbl-2232-rn-lifecycle-producer.md

 The checked-in example at the contract's audited standalone repository commit resolves React Native 0.83.6.
-Canonical source commit `25ed84cdf6c8b582fad44e755b49321fe5236bba` contains the reviewed contract.
-Its ancestor `096f7770ce694c1c356b08c7498b87d0e52cdced` corrected the earlier validator defect that mistakenly required Expo's transitive React Native 0.86.2 version for this standalone topology.
+Canonical source commit `5b8c02e4c85203d073a85da8abb2212b19867e68` contains the reviewed 18-file contract.
+Native checkout `93b63e81f1a5544342393abe219e701f8dcd0657` supplies its final relocked bundle and verifier.
 This work keeps the restored 0.83.6 dependency graph.
-Until a simulator capture passes the corrected relational validator with a valid manifest and receipt, the evidence remains source and compilation only.
+Until a simulator capture passes the relational validator with a valid manifest and receipt, the evidence remains L0 source inspection and L1 compilation only.
 APNs delivery and registration on a physical device remain L3-only.

 Use Node 20 for the focused source test: